04-impiousrust/opensec/README.md

 This project provides a simple Django application for collecting and ranking cybersecurity resources by upvotes.

-Each resource on the list page now displays a small thumbnail preview fetched from [thum.io](https://thum.io/), making it easier to identify links at a glance.
+Each resource on the list page now displays a small thumbnail preview fetched from [thum.io](https://thum.io/).
+The screenshots are requested with dark mode enabled so thumbnails match the rest of the interface.

 ## Setup